Miles of trail and pavement behind, early morning alpenglow ahead. The Lizard Range provides a stunning backdrop as the crew rolls into Fernie.

 It refuses to pose for a few ironic “fox and Fox Shox” photos, so we continue on into the forest and through fields of head-high purple wildflowers.
 We work through deep berms, over dusty roots and the continuous roll of the dark woods.
 By the time we reach groves of salmon berry bushes in the green valley bottom our rotors are broiling, the temperature is rising, and we are feeling the strain of back-to-back rides.

 With the lure of the un-ridden driving us, we continue on a slog above town before descending a twisting section of dry singletrack that ends with a table top over an old rusted car.
 After a hearty lunch at Freshies Coffee Shop, I fall into an impromptu nap in the shade of the patio floor, which brings up Rule Number Five: Sleep when and where you can.

 As tired and wrung-out as we are, a heavy dose of caffeine gets us back out for the second ride of the day.
 This time we’re led by Mark Gallup, legendary snowboard photographer and owner of The Guides Hut, who tows us up a string of trails with names like Uprooted, Roots, Hyper Ventilation, Queen Bee, Eco Terrorist and Sidewinder.
-It’s a grueling climb, through logged forest and up sharp cutbacks to the top of a knife ridge above town.
+It’s a gruelling climb, through logged forest and up sharp cutbacks to the top of a knife ridge above town.